-While the work of the Battery Pass consortium on the Content Guidance concludes for the time being - since shifting the attention to other elements of the overall project scope (technical standards, demonstrator development and value assessment) - certain aspects around the content requirements might not have been (sufficiently) answered yet and offer room for further clarification and engagement.
-Table 24 below provides an initial overview on these aspects sorted by the (sub-) chapters of this guidance:
+While the work of the Battery Pass consortium on the Content Guidance concludes as it proceeds with other elements of the overall project scope (technical standards, demonstrator development and value assessment), certain aspects around the content requirements might not have been (sufficiently) answered yet and offer room for further clarification and engagement.
+Since most of these aspects relate to missing details provided by the regulatory text, the Battery Pass consortium summarized these in a Position Paper addressed to the European Commission (see the "Position Paper on content requirements of the EU Battery Passport").